rippletideco/template-rippletide-customer-support/README.md

 uv sync

 # Configure API key
-# Edit src/setup_sdk_agent.py, src/setup_eval_agent.py, and src/agent.py
+# Edit src/setup_agent.py and src/agent.py
-# Update RIPPLETIDE_API_KEY = "your-api-key-here" with your API key from https://eval.rippletide.com
+# Update RIPPLETIDE_API_KEY = "" with your API key from https://eval.rippletide.com

-# Create SDK agent configuration
+# Create agent configuration
 cp agent_config.json.example agent_config.json
 # Edit agent_config.json with your configuration (optional)

-# Run setup to create your agent in Rippletide
+# Run setup to create your agent in Rippletide and evaluate it
-uv run src/setup_sdk_agent.py agent_config.json
+uv run src/setup_agent.py agent_config.json
 # This will output an Agent ID - add it to your .env file

 # Start the server